Gamze-Mise/gamze-mise/README.md

 # About Me
 👋 Hi there!
-With a background of four years as a psychological counselor, I made a shift into software development and remarkably grew within just two years.
+With a background of four years as a psychological counselor, I made a shift into software development and remarkably grew within just three years.
 I'm deeply passionate about tech, and my unique blend of experience has enabled me to bring a fresh perspective to projects.
 As I continue my journey in the tech world, I'm eager to collaborate, contribute, and further hone my skills.

 - A PHP Lover, but getting in to JS Frameworks like Next.js instead of PHP
 - Currently learning/making projects with React, Next.js and Express.js.